erikkworth/worthent-foundation/doc/state/state.md

 * a terminal emulator
 * an XML Parser based on the SAX Parser

-They can serve will in software systems that control mechanical devices and in controllers supporting an interactive user interface.
+They can serve well in software systems that control mechanical devices and in controllers supporting an interactive user interface.
 They also work well in parsers as you will see below.

 Because state tables employ a higher level of abstraction than common procedural code, they can make highly event-driven and asynchronous software more reliable (with fewer defects).
 Perhaps the biggest downside is that the developer needs to think a little differently when creating solutions that use state tables.